 I’m not a tamale fan, but the crowds said otherwise.
 This festival makes an ideal place to compare various restaurants and recipes.
 Of course, you’ll find plenty of fun games and a variety of country musicians performing on the outdoor stage.

 My final taste treat came from the original 1947 Doe’s Eat Place, renowned for outstanding steaks (and tamales, too), but also for its ramshackle location and unpretentious service.
 I can’t compare it to any other restaurant.

-Humble Doe’s attracted the state dignitaries who came for the Tamale Festival as well as the movie star, Jessica Lange.
-They all sat at cramped tables eating off mix-matched china.
+Humble Doe’s attracts the state dignitaries who come for the Tamale Festival as well as the movie star, Jessica Lange.
+They all sit at cramped tables eating off mix-matched china.

 Guests are served house salad from a gigantic mixing bowl.
 Steaks measure about seven inches thick, and I’m not exaggerating.
 They’re cooked under a broiler hovering around 600 degrees.
 (You walk right by it as you enter the restaurant through the kitchen!)

 You can also order shrimp that comes swimming in butter topped with a homemade dry rub.
 Doe’s ranks as an unforgettable dining experience.